 Perform Market Research

 Market research is the first step in planning an effective marketing budget.
-You need to know who your customers and competitors are, what makes your customers tick, and how you can attract them to your business.
+You need to know who your target audience and competitors are, what makes your customers tick, and how you can attract them to your business.

 Monitor Trends and Experiment With Strategies

 You don’t necessarily want to be tied down to one specific plan or set of methods.
 There is always room for improvement and always something you can do better.
 Keeping track of industry trends will let you know if and when you need to modify your marketing approach for more favorable results.